lukasfri/xmlity/README.md

 [Rust 1.82]: https://blog.rust-lang.org/2023/06/01/Rust-1.82.0.html
 [examples]: ./xmlity-quick-xml/examples/

-XMLity is a (de)serialization library for XML, inspired by [Serde](https://serde.rs/) and improves upon XML (de)serialization libraries such as [yaserde](https://github.com/media-io/yaserde) and [quick-xml](https://github.com/tafia/quick-xml) by providing a more flexible API that is more powerful, utilising primairly a trial and error approach to parsing XML.
+XMLity is a (de)serialization library for XML, inspired by [Serde](https://serde.rs/) and improves upon XML (de)serialization libraries such as [yaserde](https://github.com/media-io/yaserde) and [quick-xml](https://github.com/tafia/quick-xml) by providing a more flexible API that is more powerful, utilising primarily a trial and error approach to parsing XML.
 This can inherently be a bit slower than other libraries, but it allows for more complex XML structures to be parsed.

 ---

 ## Get started

-To get started, we recommend you check out the [the documentation][docs.rs] and [the examples][examples].
+To get started, we recommend you check out [the documentation][docs.rs] and [the examples][examples].

 ## Example